HIPAA-focused IT & Security BAA Available

 Request a Microsoft 365 review shaped around your practice.

-If the tenant feels harder to manage than it should, we can review the user model, access patterns, Intune status, mailbox structure, and admin ownership with your actual workflow in mind.
+If the tenant feels harder to manage than it should, we can review the user model, Entra settings, Intune status, mailbox structure, Teams and SharePoint access, and admin ownership with your actual workflow in mind.

-• Useful when the environment is inherited, partially configured, or harder to support than it should be.
+• Useful when the tenant is inherited, partially configured, or harder to support than it should be.

 • Helpful when staffing changes, multiple locations, or shared workstations keep exposing the same weaknesses.